*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 6. Check out Barcelona’s seaside area and beachfront.

 Barcelona has over 4.5 kilometers of beaches.
 And did you know, there was no beach in Barcelona before the 1992 Olympics?
 One of the most popular beaches is La Barceloneta.
 It’s fun to see (but in my honest opinion, it’s chaotic and overcrowded).
-The Barcelona seaside is a huge draw for tourists, particularly it’s sandy beaches, bustling Port Olímpic, or Port Vell.
+The Barcelona seaside is a huge draw for tourists, particularly its sandy beaches, bustling Port Olímpic, or Port Vell.

 Cross the bridge, the Rambla de Mar.